MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 environment, but we can influence it.
 One particular failure mode I've run into with this model is, well, if I can setup my environment to avoid this, this means that not doing so is my mistake yet again and I've fucked it up, *again*.
 This is not helpful, and will just make you feel worse.
-The enviroment is not totally under your control.
+The environment is not totally under your control.
 But you can influence it, carefully.r

 ## The Cycle Of Error